yznd42/yznd42.github.io/index.md

 ## About Me

 I am a tenure-track Assistant Professor in the Department of Computer Science and Software Engineering at Miami University, starting in Fall 2025.
-Prior to this, I served as a Teaching Assistant Professor at the University of Illinois Urbana-Champaign (UIUC).
+Prior to this, I served as a Teaching Assistant Professor at University of Illinois Urbana-Champaign (UIUC).
 I was also a Postdoctoral Research Associate at UIUC and a W. J. Cody Research Associate at Argonne National Laboratory.
 I hold a Ph.D. in Computer Science and Engineering from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.E. in Software Engineering from Wuhan University.

 ## Prospective Students